keithalewis/lac/README.md

 input stream after being loaded `lac` will call the cosine function and push the result on the _stack_.

+The value associated with `cos` in the dictionary is a _thunk_: the C function together with its signature.
+The signature is the return type plus zero or more argument types.

 Variadic functions are loaded by specifying their fixed arguments followed by an ellipsis (`...`).
 E.g.,
 ```
 load libc.so int printf pointer ...
 ```

-The value associated with `cos` in the dictionary is a _thunk_: the C function together with its signature.
-The signature is the return type plus zero or more argument types.

 ## Call

-Whenever a token is encountered in the input stream it is looked up in the dictionary and the corresponding thunk is called to consume the arguments that follow on the input stream or the stack if a semicolon is encountered.
+Whenever a token is encountered in the input stream it is looked up in the dictionary and the corresponding thunk is called to consume the arguments that follow on the input stream, or the stack if a semicolon is encountered.

 ```
 cos 0                 # call cos(0.) and push the result on the stack